NovakTJ/goalscorer-confidence/README.md

 ## Further work

 Data from other leagues can be added easily after matching the team names used by OddsPortal and Understat.
-In addition, the model should be properly tested on separate data.
+In addition, the model's calibration should be properly tested on separate data.
 Lastly, I suspect that many individual player features (like PrevAccumXG) are used by the model as proxies for the player's usual goalscoring ability or position, but I wasn't able to quantify this easily while preserving the autoregressive property - this can be done in the future.